edwardchang0112/Airflow_Datapipeline_Example_TunningModelWeights/README.md

 For this project, we try to use amount of user's data on using our product, which is skincare related, to train a model, then based on the model to recommand user a customized solution.
 Hence, tunning a better weights for the model is important.

+## Setting

+1. Install airflow
+2. $airflow start
+3. $airflow webserver -p 8080 (the ip you want)
+4. $airflow scheduler
+5. Go to localhost:8080, then there it is!

 ## Tasks

 This project try to do following tasks: